 - A water softener as I live in such a hard water area.

-- Sleep for 8-9 hours every night, although this is a constant work in progress!
+- Early to bed and sleep for 8-9 hours every night, although this is a constant work in progress!

 - Limited/no alcohol.
 I've tried natural wines but find I wake the next morning more inflamed than I'd like.

 - Plenty of water throughout the day and herbal teas depending on my mood.